 Members of the Columbia University Irving Medical Center (CUIMC) community may access the Health Sciences Library 24-hours a day with their CUIMC ID.
 The library has a self-checkout kiosk to allow users to borrow books any time of day or night.

 Print Books at Other Columbia Libraries

-Note: Because of COVID-19, intercampus delivery is not currently running.
-Scanning service is available on a limited basis for some library locations.
+Note: Because of COVID-19, intercampus delivery service is on pause.
+Book pick-up is limited to owning locations.
+Alternatively, scanning service is available on a limited basis for some library locations.